Points League Primer (Fantasy Baseball)

-With that said, however, individual key differences significantly affect player values in points leagues versus rotisserie leagues.
+With that said, however, certain key differences significantly affect player values in points leagues versus rotisserie or categories leagues.
 So let’s run through a few of the major things that you should be thinking about when preparing for your head-to-head points league.

 Focus on K/BB rates for hitters

-The primary difference between rotisserie and points league formats is that rotisserie looks at how a hitter produces in old-school statistical categories like RBIs or runs scored.
-While those categories are also rewarded in points leagues, they also take into account real-life value.
+The primary difference between rotisserie and points league formats is that rotisserie looks at how a hitter produces in old-school statistical categories like RBI or runs scored.
+While those categories are also rewarded in points leagues, that format also take into account real-life value.
 In other words, a batter gets more points for a double than a single, but he also loses points for a caught-stealing, as we discussed.

 Innings eaters are people too

-With that being said, as long as you’re not going all James Shields out there, those rare 180-200 innings guys might be the difference between making the playoffs and not.
+With that being said, as long as you’re not going all Rick Porcello out there, those rare 200 innings guys might be the difference between making the playoffs and not.
 Plus, the more innings a pitcher throws, the more strikeouts he’ll have, and the better shot at a win he’ll get.

 The possibilities for points with an innings eater are endless!
 Or, you know, better.
 Either way works.

 Closers aren’t sexy, but starting pitchers who qualify as relievers are